 Day Trips from Panama City & Panama City, Panama Beaches

 As far as top things to do in Panama City and other tourist attractions, there actually isn’t a whole lot to see within the city itself.
-That said, there are some popular attractions close by that you can enjoy for a few hours, a half-day trip, or full-day.
+That said, there are some popular attractions close by that you can enjoy for a few hours, a half-day trip, or full day.
 If you’ve already seen the Canal and spent time exploring Casco Viejo, and still have time permitting, you can choose any of the following activities for a full or half-day trip:

 Monkey Island: Take a boat tour down the Panama Canal to visit different islands to get up close and personal with monkeys and other wildlife.
 If you’re lucky, the monkeys will jump right into your boat with you!
 (Make sure to book a morning tour as that is when the monkeys are most active.)
 Tour costs begin around $50/adult and goes up when combined with other sites to tour.
 Tour duration is typically around 2 – 4 hours.

 Pearl Islands: If you’re craving beach time, the Pearl Islands are an archipelago off the Pacific Coast of Panama and offer white sand beaches, beautiful waters, and are great for snorkeling, scuba diving, or whale watching.
 To reach the Pearl Islands from Panama City, take the 1.5-hour ferry from Punta Pacífica or the Amador Causeway.
-The rate for round-trip ferry takes is around $80-$100/person.
+The rate for round-trip ferry is around $100 per adult.
 You can also fly to the Pearl Islands or go on a guided tour.
 Duration: half to full-day trip.

 Emberá Village Tours: Take a day trip to visit and immerse yourself in the culture of the indigenous tribes of Panama.
 Tours typically include a boat ride through the Gamboa rainforest to reach the village where you will spend the day with them learning about the culture and community.
 You’ll hear traditional music, learn about the shamans, medicinal plants, art, get to hike, and more.
 Includes lunch.
 Cost is around $100 – $200/adult.
 Duration is a full-day tour.
+This tour can also be combined with Monkey Island.

 Restaurants in Panama City, Panama